Running a successful Personal Training business can be accomplished if you follow these 17 tips!

 4. Remember to use your name, logo, and phone number.

-5. Remember to state clearly what you are selling; it is you and your ability to help potential clients reach their goals.
+5. Remember to state clearly what service you provide and your ability to help potential clients reach their goals.

 We hope that after reading this article, that you learned a simple process on how to make a new personal training customer - People need to know what you offer as a personal trainer, and why they should spend their money with you and not someone else!
 Good luck in building your Successful Personal Training Business!